 A digital IRA, or cryptocurrency IRA, is a self-directed IRA (SDIRA) that allows you to invest in a variety of cryptocurrencies and other asset classes in a single retirement account.

-If you’ve been researching Digital IRAs, you may have encountered two such “giants” in the industry: BitIRA and Bitcoin IRA.
-Although the latter, Bitcoin IRA, was first to market when it entered the space in 2015, the competitive landscape has changed, and other companies are now offering different approaches to Digital IRAs.
-BitIRA launched in 2017 and has been making a name for itself as offering security innovations for Digital IRAs never before seen in the industry.
+If you’ve been researching digital IRA service providers, you may have encountered two such “giants” in the industry: BitIRA and Bitcoin IRA.
+Bitcoin IRA was first to market in 2015.
+Since then, other companies have begun offering digital IRA services that provide a variety of different advantages.
+BitIRA launched in 2017 and made a name for itself by offering security innovations never before seen in the industry.
 For full disclosure, this article is written on behalf of BitIRA.

 Digital IRA Comparison Factors: